ROCm/HIP/docs/reference/programming_model.rst

 to define their own groups based on run-time predicates, but a set of implicit groups manifest based on kernel launch parameters.

-The thread hiearchy abstraction of Cooperative Groups manifest as depicted in :numref:`coop_thread_hierarchy`.
+The thread hierarchy abstraction of Cooperative Groups manifest as depicted in :numref:`coop_thread_hierarchy`.

 .. _coop_thread_hierarchy: